 Schueler v.
 Strelinger, 43 N.J.
 330, 344 (1964); Rosenberg v.
 Tavorath, 352 N.J.
 Super.
 385 at 399-400 (App.
 Div.
 2002).

 There are many laws that apply to medical malpractice claims, but generally there are four factors that must be proven to sustain a claim in the courts.

-Second, it must be proven that the medical professional breached the duty of care that was owed to the patient.
-This requires that the injured patient show that the medical professional deviated from the accepted standard of care for their profession in treating the patient.
+Second, it must be proven that the medical or healthcare professional breached the duty of care owed to the patient.
+This requires that the injured patient show the medical professional deviated from the accepted standard of care for their profession in treating the patient.
 The standard of care will vary case-to-case based a number of factors including, but not limited to, the medical professional’s area of specialty, the patient’s medical condition, the specific type of procedure or treatment at issue, the patient’s age, general health, past medical history, etc. The applicable standard of care is frequently disputed in medical malpractice matters, and typically requires the testimony of one or more qualified expert witnesses to establish.

 Finally, it must be shown that the injured patient suffered damages.
 Damages in these cases may be economic and non-economic.
 Economic damages typically include bills for medical treatment, out-of-pocket costs, lost wages and the cost of future care, among others.
 Non-ecomonic damages may include pain, suffering, disability, impairment and loss of the enjoyment of life.
 Each of these is a separate, compensable category of damages which must be affirmatively proven by the injured patient.